03 Jan What’s the Benefit of Single-sex Education?

 The majority of single-sex schools are private or independent, which means parents are paying fees to educate their children, because they believe single-sex schools provide an academic advantage co-ed schools don’t.

-“Some parents and teachers still believe single-sex schooling aids student focus and concentration, while others believe co-education is better for development of social skills,” says Judith Gill, Associate Professor on gender and education at the University of South Australia, and author of Beyond the Great Divide: Co-Education or Single Sex?.
+“Some parents and teachers still believe single-sex schooling aids student focus and concentration, while others believe co-education is better for development of social skills,” says Judith Gill, Adjunct Associate Professor School of Education, at the University of South Australia, and author of Beyond the Great Divide: Co-Education or Single Sex?.
 “No recent studies of these schooling outcomes have compared single-sex education and co-education in Australia.”

 However, new research suggests gender plays a major role in how a child is likely to perform academically at a single-sex school.